|1. I got an error message while trying to save a file, what do I do?

 |8.
 What is the maximum number of items I may check out?

 Students: ten (10) ; Community patrons: five (5).

 |9.
 How many audiovisual items I may check out at once?

 |10.
 Which films may I watch for my PSY assignments?

 Films for Psychology

-Movies & CDs circulate for a 3-day period to ensure maximum availability to others.
+Movies & CDs circulate for one week to ensure maximum availability to others.

 Either use the Alabama Virtual Library or research your topic in Readers' Guide.

 |13.
 How are the periodicals arranged in the library?

 Periodicals are shelved alphabetically by title and then chronologically by date.